megathuber/liftoff-assignments/P3-Project_Planning/README.md

 </ul>
 ### Project Tracker

-Include link to your public Trello board.
+Include a link to your public Trello board.
 Be sure you have user stories added for at least your first 2-week sprint. https://trello.com/b/OgwyAYFn/liftoff-project (stopped using and switched to githup project tracking) https://github.com/megathuber/mortgage-advisor/projects/1
 ### Project Repo Link